 New tax laws, statutes, rules, regulations or ordinances could be enacted at any time and existing tax laws, statutes, rules, regulations and ordinances could be interpreted, changed, modified or applied adversely to us.
 These events could require us to pay additional tax amounts on a prospective or retroactive basis, as well as require us to pay fees, penalties or interest for past amounts deemed to be due.
 New, changed, modified or newly interpreted or applied laws could also increase our compliance, operating and other costs, as well as the costs of our products and services.
 On August 16, 2022, the U.S. government enacted the Inflation Reduction Act of 2022, which includes a minimum tax equal to 15% of the adjusted financial statement income of certain corporations as well as a 1% excise tax on share buybacks, effective for tax years beginning in 2023.
 When effective, it is possible that the minimum tax could result in an additional tax liability over the regular federal corporate tax liability in a given year based on differences between book and taxable income (including as a result of temporary differences).
 We do not expect the Inflation Reduction Act of 2022 to have a significant impact on the Company's tax rate and financial results in the near future.
 We will continue to evaluate its impact as further information becomes available.
-Additionally, several countries, primarily in Europe, and the European Commission have proposed or adopted taxes on revenue earned by multinational corporations in certain "digital economy" sectors from activities linked to the user-based activity of their residents.
-These proposals have generally been labeled as "digital services taxes" ("DSTs").
+In addition, the Organisation for Economic Co-operation and Development (OECD) has released Model Rules for a global minimum tax rate of 15% that would apply to multinational entities.
+Over 140 countries have agreed to enact legislation to implement these rules, with several already enacting domestic laws to do so.
+In some countries where we operate the new rules are effective in the year 2024 with more expected in the year 2025.
+We are closely monitoring developments and evaluating the impacts these new rules will have on our tax rate.
+Additionally, several countries, primarily Canada and in Europe, have proposed or adopted taxes on revenue earned by multinational companies from the provision of certain digital services, such as the use of an online marketplace, regardless of physical presence.
+These regulations have generally been labeled as a digital services tax ("DST").
 We continue to evaluate the potential effects that the DST may have on our operations, cash flows and results of operations.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity Outlook."
 The future impact of the DST, including on our global operations, is uncertain, and our business and financial condition could be adversely affected.